 For smaller businesses, there may not be the resources to refer an employee to on occupational health specialist.
 Nonetheless, as the employer, you are still under a duty to ensure the health, safety and welfare of your employees.

 As such, at all times, you should endeavour to ensure that employees are not exposed to a negative working environment or poor working conditions that may be causing or contributing to their poor health.
 In this way, you will also ensure that all reasonable steps are taken to reduce absenteeism.

 4. Reduce workplace stress

-Work-related stress can be one the main causes of high rates of absenteeism within a workplace.
+Work-related stress is one the main causes of absenteeism within a workplace.
 This can relate to a number of factors, from an overload of pressures and the demands of the job, to conflict and confrontation between co-workers, or between an employee and their line manager.

 By adopting a proactive approach towards wellbeing, and by offering potential solutions to alleviate any workplace pressures, you may be able to prevent symptoms of workplace stress from escalating into a more serious and chronic condition.
 Accordingly, you may be able to reduce the possibility of recurring and prolonged absences from work caused by anxiety or depression.

 You may also be able to reduce the occasions on which sick leave is used to avoid tensions within the workplace, or other forms of unauthorised absence.

 There are various way in which you can seek to reduce workplace stress:

 - Encourage open communication: by encouraging open communication, employees should feel able to discuss their concerns and disclose any health and welfare problems, allowing you to intervene at an early stage to pre-empt any potential absenteeism.